POETSII/tinsel/doc/custom/README.md

 ```

 Note the use of Verilog macros such as `TinselMeshXBits` and
-`TinselMeshXBits`.
+`TinselMeshYBits`.
 These can be generated automatically by running
 [config.py](https://github.com/POETSII/tinsel/blob/master/config.py)
 with the `vpp` option (which stands for Verilog pre-processor).